 Wucai, like doucai, is a combination of underglaze blue and overglaze polychrome enamels.
 However, where the soft underglaze blue of doucai was primarily used for dainty outlines that lay the groundwork for elegant little washes of pale enamel colors, the dark blue of wucai was applied in bold washes to complement vigorous splashes of strong overglaze colors, and outlining was mostly done in overglaze red, brown, or black.

-The Ming enamels resemble-indeed, they are bits of translucent colored glass that have been fused to the surface of the glaze.
+The Ming enamels resemble bits of translucent colored glass, that have been fused to the surface of the glaze.
 While some variety in tone could be achieved with them, gradations in color were quite limited, and any shading of individual colors was virtually impossible.

 The polychrome (more than one color) wares of the Song and Yuan are not actually related to wucai.
 Wucai first appears in the Xuande reign and is fully developed in Jiajing and Wanli.
 In the early Qing the green becomes more dominant with multiple shades evolving to what is known as Kangxi-wucai (famille verte) with the underglaze blue being replaced with overglaze blue, an invention of the late Kangxi period.
 There was no overglaze blue prior to the late Kangxi period.
 As the wucai palette evolved other overglaze enamels were added and sometimes replaced some of the basic original five.